Spotting During Early Pregnancy

 Symptoms and Characteristics of Spotting

-Light spotting can be a normal part of early pregnancy.
-It might even be so light that it's only noticeable on toilet tissue after you wipe, or you might see a few drops on your panties.
-It usually lasts about a day, and is usually light in color.
-Most of the time it's lighter in color than your normal menstrual flow, though, sometimes, it can be red or brown in color.
-It is often painless.
+Light pink spotting in early pregnancy is common.
+It may be so faint that you only notice light pink discharge when you wipe on toilet paper, or see a few drops on your underwear.
+This spotting typically lasts about a day and is light in color.
+Usually, it's lighter than your normal period flow, but it can sometimes appear red or brown.
+It's often painless.

 Although spotting is usually nothing to worry about, it’s important to report any bleeding to your healthcare provider just to make sure all is well.